What's Next for this Year's Law Graduates?

 A law degree opens the door to many exciting career opportunities above and beyond a career in law.
 So, don’t worry if you’re having doubts about that dream of being a lawyer because there are many options available to you beyond the legal profession.
 Some of these include working in Human Resources, working with Data or Auditing, a career in Finance, the Civil Service or in Mediation.
 The list goes on.
 And if you are an ambitious, natural people person, then don’t overlook a career in legal recruitment.
 I did this after my law degree and haven’t looked back.
 With an uncapped earning potential in a friendly, collaborative environment, what isn’t to love!

 Tom joined us at Interlink having finished his law degree at Newcastle University.
 Since then, he has helped many Paralegals and Newly Qualified Solicitors with their legal careers.
-If Tom can help you with your legal future, or you would like to know what positions are available at law firms, send him an email to firstname.lastname@example.org
+Contact Tom Crea for help with your legal future, or simply to find out more about what positions are available at law firms.